-Since our inception, we have financed our operations primarily through private placements of preferred and common stock, public offerings of common stock, and revenues from collaborative agreements.
-From our inception through March 31, 2006, we have received approximately \$124.2 million in revenues from performing services under research and development contracts, grants, and manufacturing contracts, and from licensing access to our proprietary technologies, and we have raised net proceeds of approximately \$241.2 million from the sale of equity securities.
-As of March 31, 2006, we had working capital of approximately \$59.8 million, compared with \$63.4 million at December 31, 2005.
-Cash, cash equivalents and marketable securities ecurities, totaled approximately \$57.3 million at March 31, 2006, compared with \$66.5 million at December 31, 2005.
-The decline in our cash, cash equivalents and marketable securities in the three months ended March 31, 2006, were due primarily to cash used to fund our operations and to pay our long-term debt obligations.
+Since our inception, we have financed our operations primarily through private placements of preferred and common stock, public offerings of common stock, and revenues from performing services and licensing our technology.
+From our inception through March 31, 2007, we have received approximately \$134.6 million in revenues from performing services under research and development contracts, grants, and manufacturing contracts, and from licensing access to our proprietary technologies, and we have raised net proceeds of approximately \$296.1 million from the sale of equity securities.
+As of March 31, 2007, we had working capital of approximately \$88.3 million, compared with \$97.3 million at December 31, 2006.
+Cash, cash equivalents and marketable securities, including restricted securities, totaled approximately \$90.7 million at March 31, 2007, compared with \$100.4 million at December 31, 2006.
+The decrease in our cash, cash equivalents and marketable securities for the three months ended March 31, 2007, was due primarily to the use of cash to fund our operations.

-Net cash used in operating activities was \$7.8 million and \$10.3 million for the three months ended March 31, 2006 and 2005, respectively.
-The decrease in net cash used in operating activities for the three months ended March 31, 2006 compared with the same period in the prior year, was primarily the result of a decrease in our net loss combined with a relative decrease in accounts payable, accrued expense and other liabilities balances offset by an increase in accounts receivable balances related to the VRC production orders.
+Net cash used in operating activities was \$8.2 million and \$7.8 million for the three months ended March 31, 2007 and 2006, respectively.
+The increase in net cash used in operating activities for the three months ended March 31, 2007, compared with the same period in the prior year, was primarily the result of an increase in our net loss due to increased product development efforts which was partially offset by the timing of cash receipts related to receivables.

-Net cash provided by investing activities was \$9.0 million and \$3.2 million for the three months ended March 31, 2006 and 2005, respectively.
-The increase in cash provided by investing activities for the three months ended March 31, 2006, compared with the same period in the prior year, was primarily the result of an increase in net maturities of investments.
+Net cash provided by investing activities was \$6.3 million and \$9.0 million for the three months ended March 31, 2007 and 2006, respectively.
+The decrease in cash provided by investing activities for the three months ended March 31, 2007, compared with the same period in the prior year, was primarily the result of a decrease in net purchases of investments.

-Net cash used in financing activities was \$1.3 million and \$0.2 million for the three months ended March 31, 2006 and 2005, respectively.
-The increase in cash used in financing activities for the three months ended March 31, 2006, compared with the same period in the prior year, was primarily the result of an increase in the net principal payments related to our equipment financing arrangements.
+Net cash used in financing activities was \$0.8 million and \$1.3 million for the three months ended March 31, 2007 and 2006, respectively.
+The decrease in cash used in financing activities for the three months ended March 31, 2007, compared with the same period in the prior year, was primarily the result of a decrease in the principal payments related to our equipment financing obligations.

-We expect to incur substantial additional research and development expenses, manufacturing and production expenses, and general and administrative expenses, including continued personnel costs, costs related to preclinical and clinical testing, outside services, facilities, intellectual property and possible commercialization costs.
+We expect to incur substantial additional research and development expenses, manufacturing and production expenses, and general and administrative expenses, including continued increases in personnel costs, costs related to preclinical and clinical testing, outside services, facilities, intellectual property and possible commercialization costs.
 Our future capital requirements will depend on many factors, including continued scientific progress in our research and development programs, the scope and results of preclinical testing and clinical trials, the time and costs involved in obtaining regulatory approvals, the costs involved in filing, prosecuting, enforcing and defending patent claims, the impact of competing technological and market developments, the cost of manufacturing scale-up, and possible commercialization activities and arrangements.
 We may seek additional funding through research and development relationships with suitable potential corporate collaborators.
 We may also seek additional funding through public or private financings.
-We have on file a shelf registration statement, which was declared effective in March 2006, that allows us to raise up to an additional \$8.8 million from the sale of common or preferred stock.
-We also have on file a shelf registration statement, which was declared effective in December 2003, that allows us to raise up to an additional \$8.8 million from the sale of common or preferred stock.
+We have on file two effective shelf registration statements that in the aggregate allow us to raise up to an additional \$111.6 million from the sale of common or preferred stock.
 However, additional financing may not be available on favorable terms or at all.
-If additional funding is not available, we anticipate that our available cash and existing sources of funding will be adequate to satisfy our operating needs through at least December 31, 2007.
+If additional funding is not available, we anticipate that our available cash and existing sources of funding will be adequate to satisfy our cash needs through at least December 31, 2008.